dingguanglei/jdit/README.md

         nsteps_train

 ```
-To build your dataset class, including train, valid and test.
+To build your dataset class, including train, valid_epoch and test.
 You need to do as following.
 * Define datasets.
-(If you don't define test dataset, it will be replaced by valid datasaet)
+(If you don't define test dataset, it will be replaced by valid_epoch datasaet)
 * Define transforms.
 (Default is available)

 Example: